All About The Januvia and Victoza Pancreatic Cancer Lawsuits

 I represent a wide variety of clients who developed pancreatic cancer after taking Januvia, clients on both sides of the country and everywhere in between, clients ranging in age from their forties to their eighties.
-Our law firm has filed Januvia cases in all of the courts identified above, and we are continuing to file cases.
+Our law firm has filed Januvia and Victoza cases in all of the courts identified above, and we are continuing to file cases.
 We review cases free of charge, and we represent clients on a contingent fee.
 (That is, we pay all costs on the case, and only charge a fee if we recover compensation.)

 The Causes Of Pancreatic Cancer, And The Cancer’s Relationship To Diabetes